The Essential Guide to Conversion Rate Optimisation5 Min Read

 - The rate of exit: It expresses the number of people that visit a page but leaves without performing any desired action.
 It is expressed in percentage.

-- The rate of abandonment: The number of people in per 100 visitors who enters a conversion funnel but does not finally convert.
+- The rate of abandonment: The number of people per 100 visitors who enters a conversion funnel but does not finally convert.

 Create a conversion rate benchmark